phachon/fasthttpsession/README.md

 # Features

-- Focus on the design of the code architecture and expansion
+- Focus on the design of the code architecture and expansion.
 - Provide full session storage.
 - Convenient switching of session storage.
 - Customizable data serialization.